jerryxyx/AlphaTrading/README.md

+# Multi-Factor Models

+Author: Jerry Xia

+Date: 2018/05/21

+*Note: The advanced Marckdown features such as math expression may not be compatible in GitHub, please see README.pdf instead if you want more details*

-# Project Introduction
+## Project Introduction
-This is a rough research survey about alpha trading.
+This is a research survey about alpha trading.
 In this project, I built up a pipeline of alpha trading in cluding data processing, factor analysis, and model calibration.
+The models involed are APT models, BARRA's risk models and dynamic factors model using Kalman filter.

-## Files
+### Files

 * rqdata_utils.py: Utils dealing with the rice quant platform data